 Keep close control of your dog at all times when off the lead and be aware of other Broads visitors.

 If your dog is not on a lead when on the outside of your boat, we recommend using a dog life jacket.

 The newest addition to our Broads holiday family is Bure Lodge – a newly refurbished holiday home in Wroxham.
-We are very happy to accept dogs for free with guests staying in Bure Lodge (max 2) and it is an ideal base for exploring the Broads with your dog.
+We are very happy to accept dogs for £25 for a short break and £40 for a weeks holiday, with guests staying in Bure Lodge (max 2) and it is an ideal base for exploring the Broads with your dog.
 There are many dog friendly beaches in Norfolk, including Winterton and the North Beach at Great Yarmouth, both permitting dogs all year round.
 There are also lots of walking routes around the Broads and pubs, cafes and attractions that allow dogs.

 Our holiday cottage in Wroxham is a great place to explore the Broads by water, with our sister company, Broads Tours, allowing dogs on board Day Boats and River Trips.
 Hiring a Day Boat with your dog gives you the freedom to navigate the Broads at your leisure, and make stops along the way at your favourite walking spot or dog friendly beer garden, dogs are free on the Day Boats too.
 At just £1 per dog, the River Trips are a fantastic way to expand your Broads knowledge as our skippers provide expert commentary on your cruise along the river.